 Storage Facility Count

-As self storage construction in the U.S. continues to skyrocket, so does the number of facilities.
-The number of storage facilities in the US ranges from 45,547 to 60,024 according to Union Realtime and IBISWorld.
-Texas has the most storage facilities with 4,904.
-Rhode Island has the least amount of storage facilities at 84.
-IBISWorld estimates there are 39,249 storage operators in the U.S. who own at least one facility.
+With the increase of self storage construction over the last 5 years, the number of storage facilities has significantly increased.
+The estimated number of storage facilities in the U.S. is 50,523 to data source Radius+.
+Texas has the most storage facilities with 5,361.
+Rhode Island has the least amount of self storage facilities at 92.

-To help put the total number of U.S. self storage facilities into perspective, there are more facilities than the combined count of Starbucks, McDonald’s, Dunkin’ Donuts, Pizza Hut and Wendy’s restaurants!
-In addition to commercial and industrial areas, keep an eye out for self storage facilities along highways and freeway on and off ramps.
+To help put the total number of U.S. self storage facilities into perspective (50,523), there are more facilities than the U.S. combined count of Starbucks, McDonald’s, Dunkin’ Donuts, Pizza Hut and Wendy’s restaurants!
+In addition to commercial and industrial areas, keep an eye out for self storage facilities along highways and freeway on and off ramps – they are everywhere!

 Number of Storage Units